-Primary Care Provider (PCP) - Your primary care provider is the doctor or other provider you should see first for most health problems.
-He or she makes sure you get the care you need to keep you healthy.
-He or she also may talk with other doctors and health care providers about your care and refer you to them.
+Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.
-See Chapter 3, Section 2.1 for information about Primary Care Providers.

-Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+Prior Authorization - Approval in advance to get services or certain drugs.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.

-Prosthetics and Orthotics - These are medical devices ordered by your doctor or other health care provider.
-Covered items include, but are not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics - Medical devices including, but are not limited to: arm, back and neck braces;

+artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.

-Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.
-See Chapter 2, Section 4 for information about how to contact the QIO for your state.
+Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.